What is threadworm and how can I treat it?

-Threadworm is a common infection that can affect children and adults, causing uncomfortable itching and worms in places you’d rather not have them.
+Threadworm is a common infection that can affect children and adults.
+It causes uncomfortable itching and worms in places you’d rather not have them.

 What is threadworm?

-You can also get these eggs onto your clothes, towels, bedsheets, and more throughout the day, so if one member of your family gets threadworm then you may soon find that it’s spread through the entire family within just a couple of weeks.
+You can also get these eggs onto your clothes, towels, bedsheets, and more throughout the day, so if one member of your family gets threadworm, it may soon spread throughout the entire family within just a couple of weeks.

 What are the symptoms of threadworm?